 - Weekends for the Engaged

 - Online Marriage Preparation (consult with the Catholic priest prior to choosing this option)

 Depending on the locations of the parties, one type of formation program may work better than the others.
 Your AMS priest can help you choose the program best suited to your situation.

-The Archbishop requires that all couples celebrating marriage in the AMS participate in one introductory session on Natural Family Planning (NFP).
-This requirement is met when both parties participate in one session either in-person or online.
+The Archbishop requires that all couples celebrating marriage in the AMS participate in a one-hour introductory session on Natural Family Planning (NFP) with a certified facilitator.
+This requirement is met when both parties participate in the one-hour session either in-person or online.

 An in-person NFP session can be arranged with the assistance of the AMS priest.
-He will have a sense of NFP opportunities in the local area and can put you in contact with an area facilitator.
+He will have a sense of NFP opportunities with trained facilitators in the local area and can put you in contact with those area facilitators.

 An online NFP session can be beneficial for engaged parties separated by distance, e.g., when one party is deployed.